A shooter wounded 4 in Ohio Walmart store before killing himself, police say

 “The conditions of the victims right now is unknown" but all were taken to hospitals for treatment, police Capt.
 Scott Molnar said at a news conference.

-Police also said the gunman died after apparently shooting himself.
+Police also said the shooter died after apparently shooting himself.
 His name, a motive for the attack and other details weren't immediately released.

 Police earlier said on social media that the store had been cleared and secured and there wasn't any “active threat.”